 Where was it?

-You had several House Democrats objecting to the certification of results then and uh not being joined by any senators in the 2004 case.
+You had several House Democrats objecting to the certification of results then and not being joined by any senators.

-Uh but anyway, coverage honest that uh is non-existent today.
+But anyway, coverage honest that is non-existent today.

-Anyway, for nearly 20 minutes in the House Chamber, dozen members of the Congressional Black Caucus joined a few sympathizers, tried in vain to block the counting of Florida's 25 electoral votes, and protesting that black voters had been disenfranchised, and Florida's highly contested electoral votes were crucial to Mr. Bush's victory after a prolonged legal and political battle following an inconclusive election.
+Anyway, for nearly 20 minutes in the House chamber, a dozen members of the Congressional Black Caucus joined a few sympathizers, tried in vain to block the counting of Florida's 25 electoral votes and protesting that black voters had been disenfranchised and Florida's highly contested electoral votes were crucial to Mr. Bush's victory after a prolonged legal and political battle following an inconclusive election.

-In each case, their objections were denied because they didn't have any support of any senators, and Maxime Waters even pleaded for a senator to join in their objections.
+In each case, their objections were denied because they didn't have any support of any senators, and Maxine Waters even pleaded for a senator to join in their objections.

 You know, the Wisconsin case is fascinating to me, 4-3 decision.

-And the Chief Justice railing against the other four justices in a fairly unprecedented way, rightly pointing out a portion of the public uh they don't believe this election was fairly conducted, and four justices on this court cannot even be bothered with addressing the what the statute, meaning the law statutes require to assure absentee ballots are lawfully cast.
+And the Chief Justice railing against the other four justices in a fairly unprecedented way, rightly pointing out a portion of the public, they don't believe this election was fairly conducted, and four justices on this court cannot even be bothered with addressing what the statute, meaning the law, statutes require to assure absentee ballots are lawfully cast.

 Wisconsin Supreme Court Chief Justice, four members of this court throw the cloak over numerous problems that will be repeated again and again until this court has the courage to correct them.